-Punam Gupta-Entrepreneur and social worker honoured with Prestigious Indian CSR Award
+Punam Gupta-Entrepreneur and social worker honoured with prestigious Indian CSR Award

-New Delhi [India], September 2 (ANI/PNN): Punam Gupta, Founder of Together We Caloyn Foundation, an NGO that works for issues related to Food Safety Awareness, Empment Generation, Body/ Organ Donation, Women and Child Welfare, Environment Safety, etc. has been honoured at the Indian CSR Awards.
+New Delhi [India], September 4 (ANI/PNN): Punam Gupta, Founder of Together We Can Foundation, an NGO that works for issues related to Food Safety Awareness, Employment Generation, Body/ Organ Donation, Women and Child Welfare, Environment Safety, etc. has been honoured at the Indian CSR Awards.

 Gupta is the recipient of the Best Food Safety Initiative of the Year 2022 (Individual category) at the prestigious awards.
 She received the award from Rajat Sharma, the Chief Editor of India TV News and one of India's most well-known journalists, at an awards ceremony at Gurgaon.